alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

   <p>The <a href="http://publications.cabinetoffice.gov.uk/digital/strategy/">Government Digital Strategy</a> committed the government to ensuring all new or redesigned digital services meet this standard from April 2014.</p>

   <p>Services will be <a href="/service-manual/digital-by-default/awarding-the-standard">assessed against the standard</a> and must continue to <a href="/service-manual/digital-by-default/maintaining-the-standard">meet the standard after launch</a>.
-Digital teams must show that they understand what their <a href="/service-manual/digital-by-default/scope-of-the-standard">service needs to meet the standard</a> and should understand <a href="/service-manual/digital-by-default/failure-to-meet-the-standard">what happens to failing services</a>.</p>
+Digital teams must show that they understand that their <a href="/service-manual/digital-by-default/scope-of-the-standard">service needs to meet the standard</a> and should understand <a href="/service-manual/digital-by-default/failure-to-meet-the-standard">what happens to failing services</a>.</p>

-  <p>Teams must demonstrate that they have met the criteria below, and must be able to maintain this quality for the full life of their service.</p>
+  <p>Teams must meet the criteria below, and maintain this quality for the full life of their service.</p>
 </div>

 <h2>The criteria</h2>

 <ol class="standard">
   <li id="criterion-1">
-    <div class="point">Understand user needs – conduct research to develop a deep knowledge of who the service users are and what that means for digital and assisted digital service design.</div>
+    <div class="point">Understand user needs.
+Research to develop a deep knowledge of who the service users are and what that means for digital and assisted digital service design.</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>